Cat scratching on a sisal scratching post that's positioned in front of a sofa

 Viva Bolova holds a degree in journalism from the University of Kansas.
 She spent 14 years doing work for major brands and writing for various publications.
 Now she writes on travel and pet-related topics and has experience as a PR expert for an international airport.

-Don't forget to share this post!
+Don't forget to share this post if you think it is helpful!